evilmagics/go-http-benchmark/readme.md

 * Vegeta v12.12.0 [🔗](https://github.com/tsenart/vegeta/)

 ## Scripts
-Currently, I'm using `bombardier`, `wrk`, and `hey` to benchmark HTTP servers.
+Currently, I'm using `bombardier`, `wrk`, and `Vegeta` to benchmark HTTP servers.
 All of them are available in the [scripts](./scripts) directory.
 Assume server have small traffic and high traffic benchmark.

 Handle under **10k requests** on **100 connections** as small traffic benchmark.
 Handle under **100k requests** on **1000 connections** as high traffic benchmark.